n3wt0n/AzureDevOpsToGitHubRepoMigrator/README.md

 There are 2 migration scripts:

 - migrateVerbose.ps1 - Interactive and Verbose
-  - interactive, it asks for the input in a nicer way
-  - it prints out the status of the migration
-  - ideal for manual migration
 - migrate.ps1 - _Non Interactive_
-  - non interactive, requires the parameters from the command line
-  - ideal for automated/scripted migrations

 ### Interactive & Verbose